The accounting policies applied in the preparation of the Financial Statements are set out below.

 Basis of preparation

-The Financial Statements have been prepared under the historical cost convention, as modified by revaluation of financial assets and financial liabilities at fair value through profit or loss.
+The Financial Statements have been prepared under the historical cost convention.

 The preparation of Financial Statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires Management to exercise its judgment in the process of applying the Company’s accounting policies.
 The areas involving a higher degree of judgment or complexity, and areas where assumptions and estimates are significant to the Consolidated Financial Statements, are disclosed in note 1.